Cheltenham Town F.C.: Return to the Football League (2016–)

 After only one season outside of the Football League, Cheltenham secured an immediate return on 16 April 2016 with a 2–0 home win against FC Halifax Town.
-The team amassed 101 points, scoring the most and conceding the fewest goals, on their way to becoming Champions, finishing 12 points clear of second-placed local rivals Forest Green.
+The team amassed 101 points, scoring the most and conceding the fewest goals, on their way to becoming champions, finishing 12 points clear of second-placed local rivals Forest Green Rovers.
 January signing Dan Holman was joint winner of the National League's Golden Boot award, with 30 goals, having netted 16 times in just 18 games for the Robins.
 Danny Wright, a summer signing, finished the season with 22 league goals and 11 assists, winning the Supporters Player of the Year award.

 For the club's return to the Football League, manager Gary Johnson largely kept faith with the players that had won the previous year's National League.
 The 2016–17 season proved to be a struggle with a number of players finding the step up to League Two more difficult than had been hoped.
 The Whaddon Road pitch also came in for criticism, from both supporters and visiting managers, as it struggled to cope with its high levels of use (Gloucester City were in the final season of a ground-share at Cheltenham during 2016–17).
 Results improved somewhat during the spring, although Johnson was absent on sick leave from March onwards while recovering from heart bypass surgery, leaving his assistant Russell Milton in charge.
 The Robins secured their league status with a 1–0 win over Hartlepool United in the penultimate game of the season.
 They finished the season in 21st place.

 During the close season a recovered Gary Johnson returned to work and signed a new two-year contract.
 He oversaw a major clearout of the squad with eleven players released.
 In the 2017–18 season the club ultimately only gained one point more than in the previous year (51 compared to 50), and finished in 17th place in League Two.
 By far the biggest success of an otherwise low-key year was Sudanese striker Mohamed Eisa.
 Signed as a free transfer from non-league football, Eisa scored 23 league goals for Cheltenham during the season and ultimately moved to Bristol City, for a transfer fee reportedly in excess of £1m (a club record sale), in July 2018.
 At the end of the season, long-serving club chairman Paul Baker stood down from the role after 20 years, handing over the chairmanship to Andy Wilcox.